 Who is Affected by Inheritance Tax?

+From April 2027, inherited pensions will also be brought into the IHT calculation for the first time.
+This means families who thought they were comfortably below the threshold may suddenly find themselves with a significant tax liability.
 To mitigate the impact, it’s essential to plan your estate carefully.
-This includes understanding the UK inheritance tax rules and how they apply to your situation.
+This includes understanding the UK inheritance tax rules and how they apply to your specific situation — and acting sooner rather than later.

 The Importance of Planning for Inheritance Tax

-Effective inheritance tax planning can significantly impact the distribution of your estate according to your wishes.
-As we navigate the complexities of estate tax legislation, it’s crucial to understand how these rules affect your family’s financial future.
+Effective inheritance tax planning can make the difference between your family inheriting your estate intact or losing up to 40% of everything above the threshold to HMRC.
+As the Labour government continues to tighten inheritance tax legislation, it’s crucial to understand how these rules affect your family’s financial future — and what you can do about it now.

 Why Inheritance Tax Matters